OpenStudio Measure Writer's Reference Guide

 Warning (runner.registerWarning)

 Warning messages should inform the user about something that may be critical to the assumptions or that significantly affects how the measure runs.
-Warning messages do not cause the measure to stop running. e.g., to warn the user of an out of bounds insulation thickness (e.g. > 12) in our example measure:
+Warning messages do not cause the measure to stop running. e.g., to warn the user of an out of bounds insulation thickness (e.g. > 12 inches) in our example measure:

 if insul_thckns > 12

-runner.registerWarning("Insulation thickness (#{insul_thckns}) beyond normal range."
+runner.registerWarning("Insulation thickness (#{insul_thckns} inches) is beyond normal range.")

 end